eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ### Multi-index: Code and Scope

-Developers can use the `user_data_table` table type to instantiate a reference **within** the table and perform various operations on that table, such as:
+Developers can use the `user_data_table` type to instantiate a reference **within** the table and perform various operations on that table, such as:

 - query the table for specific data,
 - insert new rows,